EmelieMarkkanen/p5-garden-diary/README.md

 # Components and hooks

 ## Components
-Garden Diaries contain of eight unique components that can be used throughout the project.
+Garden Diaries contains eight unique components that can be used throughout the project.
 - Asset: render a loading spinner, an image, and/or a message, set by the props.
 - Avatar: displays the users profile image.
 - Jumbotron: displays Garden Diaries welcome message.